weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 personal consideration and I have learned unselfishness—to a degree.
 It is not too late for us to be happy—together, Philip."

 "How we complement each other," he mused.
-His eye fell <span id="calibre_link-339" page-number="268" page-name="Page:There Is Confusion.djvu/274" page-index="274" page-quality="3" title="Page:There_Is_Confusion.djvu/274"></span>on his
+His eye fell on his wasted hand.
-wasted hand.
 "Ah, but, Maggie, it is too late.
 Everything is too late."

 On the last day of his stay she came to him.
 "You love me, Philip?"
 He